kr8gz/malb8dge/docs/src/02-01-rng-using-operators.md

 ## Generating a random number
 For our game, we will generate a number between 1 and 100, including both ends.
-Of course malb8dge has an operator for that: `a ?\ b`.
-It is in the binary position since we need 2 values, one for each end.
+Of course malb8dge has an operator for that: `x?\`.
+This will generate a random number between 1 and x.
 (It looks very ugly, but that's not the point of malb8dge.
 It will only get uglier.)

 Create a new file called *guessing_game.mlb8* and paste in the following code:
 ```
-number = 1 ?\ 100
+number = 100?\
 ```
 This will generate a random number within our specified range and assign it to the variable `number`.

 With our first piece of the puzzle in place, we can now move on to the next part: creating a loop and allowing the user to input their guesses.